pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 #### History paging example

-Usage: Call with nothing or a valid timetoken.
+Usage: Call with no argument or a timetoken.

 ```
 1async function getAllMessages(initialTimetoken = 0) {